Commencement

 Remain seated in your college area until staff members usher you to the stage platform during the ceremony.
 Students will walk to the stage platform within their college groups.
 (Students with majors in multiple colleges will cross the stage platform once, each in the college with which they are seated.)

 Remain seated after the ceremony until your row is called.
-When called, you will recess in single file down the main center aisle.
+When called, you will recess single file down the main center aisle.
 Prior to the ceremony, please arrange to meet your family and guests outside the Bryce Jordan Center after the ceremony.
 You will not be permitted to re-enter the main event area.
 Additionally, remember that you are expected to remain in attendance for the duration of the ceremony.
 It is disrespectful to the college, to the families in attendance, and to your fellow graduates to leave early.

 Cell phone use is not permitted during the formal academic ceremony.
 If you must bring your phone to the ceremony, please turn it off before the ceremony begins.